OpenCilk/www.opencilk.org/src/doc/users-guide/cilkscale.md

 attribution: true
 ---
 Cilkscale can help you reason about the parallel performance and scalability of your Cilk program.
-Specifically, Cilkscale enables you to:
+Cilkscale enables you to:

 - Collect statistics of parallel performance for your application.
+- Measure the {% defn "work" %}, {% defn "span" %}, and {% defn "parallelism"
-- Measure the [work, span, and parallelism](/posts/2022-05-20-what-the-is-parallelism-anyhow) of your computations and predict how their performance will scale on multiple processors.
+  %} of your (sub-)computations and predict how their performance will scale on multiple processors.
 - Automatically benchmark your program on different numbers of processors.
-- Produce graphical plots of performance and scalability measurements.
+- Produce tables and graphical plots with the above performance and scalability measurements.

+This guide will walk you through the basic steps for profiling, exploring, and understanding the parallel performance and scalability of your Cilk application with Cilkscale.
+By the end of this guide, you will know how to generate performance and scalability tables and plots like the ones shown below and have a basic understanding of how to use them to diagnose parallel performance limitations of your application.

+{% img "/img/qsort-cilkscale-scalability-plots-sample-qsort-only.png", "1000" %}

+## The three components of Cilkscale

 Cilkscale comprises three main components:

-- Infrastructure in the OpenCilk compiler and runtime for work, span, and parallelism analysis.
+- Infrastructure in the OpenCilk compiler and runtime for work/span analysis.
 - A C/C++ API for fine-grained analysis of program regions.
 - A Python script for easy benchmarking and visualization of performance and scalability with multiple processing cores.

-In this guide, we will go over the above components and show the basic steps for profiling, exploring, and understanding the parallel performance and scalability of your Cilk application with Cilkscale.
-We will be using a parallel divide-and-conquer [quicksort](https://en.wikipedia.org/wiki/Quicksort) program as a running example.
+We will address each of these components in turn.
+But first, let's briefly describe a parallel divide-and-conquer [quicksort](https://en.wikipedia.org/wiki/Quicksort) program, which we will use as a running example.

 {% alert "info" %}